Granted, it’s hard for everyone to find the right person. But when you’re a Woman of the Gun and a Democrat, it’s even harder.

 Me: Really, I’d like to see.
 I have a membership to a range here and I can bring a guest with me to practice.
 Let’s go so I can see what you built.

 Strangely, three of the four times that conversation happened, the guy scheduled the range date and then didn’t show up.
 And wouldn’t return my call asking if he was coming that morning.

-Happily, I would just shrug and go ahead with my usual practice.
+I would just shrug it off and happily go ahead with my usual practice.
 The one time the guy did show up, he brought an illegal short barreled rifle with a fore grip chambered in 7.62.
 He was pulling it out of its case when something that looked like a colostomy bag fell out and landed beside it.

 Me, politely: What is that?
 Do you have a medical issue?

 He: It’s motor oil.
 This gun only runs on motor oil.
 It won’t fire or operate properly unless you lube it up with motor oil.